Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/03.Local-admin/README.md

 - Incident response and forensic analysis
 - Blue team tooling validation
 - Research into endpoint detection and response (EDR) evasion
-- Understanding Windows monitoring infrastructure
+- Understanding Windows monitoring infrastructure and hiding techniques

 ## Detection Evasion Considerations

-While this tool detects standard Sysmon installations, note that:
+While this tool detects standard Sysmon installations, note that advanced hiding techniques include:
 - Sysmon binary names can be changed during installation
 - Driver names and altitudes can be modified
 - Registry keys might be altered in customized deployments
-- Multiple detection methods increase reliability
+- Multiple detection methods increase reliability against hiding attempts
+- The event channel name remains one of the most difficult artifacts to change

 ## Output Interpretation

-The tool provides clear indicators:
+The tool provides clear indicators of where Sysmon is hiding:
-- **Sysmon Detected**: Detailed information about the installation
+- **Sysmon Detected**: Detailed information about the installation and hiding locations
 - **No Sysmon Found**: Confirmation of absence based on registry checks
-- **Process Information**: PID and name of Sysmon-related processes
+- **Process Information**: PID and name of Sysmon-related processes, even if disguised
-- **Provider Details**: ETW provider name and GUID
+- **Provider Details**: ETW provider name and GUID revealing the monitoring infrastructure
+- **Kernel Components**: Minifilter driver information exposing the deepest hiding place

 ## Important Notes

-- Some detection methods require administrative privileges
+- Some detection methods require administrative privileges to uncover kernel-level hiding
-- Results should be correlated with multiple detection techniques
+- Results should be correlated with multiple detection techniques to defeat hiding attempts
-- Custom Sysmon configurations may evade some detection methods
+- Custom Sysmon configurations may evade some detection methods but rarely all
+- The event log channel name is one of the most persistent indicators that reveals where Sysmon hides
 - Always test in controlled environments before operational use

-This toolkit provides a comprehensive approach to detecting Sysmon installations, combining multiple detection vectors for increased reliability and accuracy.
+This toolkit provides a comprehensive approach to detecting Sysmon installations and revealing where they hide, combining multiple detection vectors to uncover even well-concealed monitoring installations.

 </details>